drakonkat/godot-copilot-selfhost/README.md

 When using OpenAIs APIs, Godot Copilot may also be more expensive than GitHub Copilot, depending on your model choice and usage.

-#### Can i use my existing GitHub Copilot subscription?

-Yes, this is now supported. (for the 4.x version of this plugin only, for now)

-**However, use at your own risk!**

-GitHub Copilot usage outside of the indended scope may lead to account suspensions.
-This plugin makes sure to mirror authentic VsCode plugin requests, including session handling and authentication, but please be aware of the GitHub Copilot terms of service before using.

-To extract your existing GitHub Copilot token for use with Godot Copilot, please follow the instructions in the `copilot-gpt4-service` repo here: [Obtaining Copilot Token](https://gitlab.com/aaamoon/copilot-gpt4-service?tab=readme-ov-file#obtaining-copilot-token).

-You may then select the `gpt-4-github-copilot` model after installing this plugin.

 ### Can this do anything other than code completion?

 I have run experiments with further automation capabilities, such as populating and modifying the active scene.
 Such features may be added in the future.